Dior: 21st century

-By February 2011, the House of Dior was in scandal after accusations of John Galliano making anti-Semitic remarks made international headlines: the company found itself in a "public relations nightmare."
+By February 2011, the House of Dior was in scandal after accusations of John Galliano making antisemitic remarks made international headlines: the company found itself in a "public relations nightmare."
 Galliano was fired in March and the scheduled presentation of his Fall-Winter 2011/2012 ready-to-wear collection went ahead without him, amid the controversy, on 4 March.
 Before the start of the show, chief executive Sydney Toledano gave a sentimental speech on the values of Christian Dior and alluded to the family's ties to The Holocaust.
 The show closed with the staff of the atelier coming out to accept applause in the absence of their artistic director.
 (The previous January 2011 presentation of Spring-Summer 2011 haute-couture was the last appearance of Galliano on the Dior runway.)
 The company went on ahead and appointed Bill Gaytten as head designer interim in absence of artistic director.
 Gaytten had worked under Galliano for Dior and for the John Galliano label.
 The first haute-couture collection (for the Fall-Winter 2011 season) under Gaytten's management was presented in July and was received with mainly negative reviews.
 Meanwhile, speculation remained for months as it was unknown who would be selected to replace Galliano.
 During its 13-month period of having no artistic director, Dior began undergoing subtle changes in its designs as the influence of the theatrical and flamboyant Galliano faded.
 The all-new resigned dior.com was launched in late 2011.

 On 23 January 2012, Gaytten presented his second haute-couture collection (for the Spring-Summer 2012 season) for Dior and it was much better received than his first collection.

 Belgian designer Raf Simons was announced, on 11 April 2012, as the new artistic director of Christian Dior.
 Simons was known for his minimalist designs, and this contrasted against the dramatic previous designs of Dior under Galliano.
 Furthermore, Simons was seen to have emerged as a "dark horse" amid the names of other designers who were considered high contenders.
 To emphasize the appropriate choice of Simons as the right designer, the company ostentatiously made comparisons between Simons and the original designer Christian Dior.
 Reportedly, Bernard Arnault and fellow executives at Dior and LVMH were keen to move Dior from the Galliano years.
 Simons spent much time in the Dior archives and familiarizing himself with haute-couture (as he had no previous background in that niche of fashion).
 Simons was then scheduled to debut his designs in July.
 Meanwhile, Gaytten's Spring-Summer 2012 haute-couture collection was presented as the first Dior haute-couture show ever to be held in China on 14 April in Shanghai; and it was a mark of the company's devotion to its presence in the Chinese market.
 The show was the last presentation by Gaytten for Dior, and he remained as head designer for the John Galliano label.